Some dance pedagogy guidelines by Richard Powers

 If you'd like to read more about this, look into Howard Gardner's theory of multiple intelligences

-If teaching partnered couple dancing, always have one track of your mind on the woman's role.
-Many teachers make the mistake of teaching an entire session only addressing what the man's role does, without offering many suggestions, advice or secrets for women to improve their dancing.
+If teaching partnered couple dancing, always have one track of your mind on the Follow role.
+Many teachers make the mistake of teaching an entire session only addressing what the Lead role does, without offering many suggestions, advice or secrets for Follows to improve their dancing.

 Repeat important ideas throughout a class or course, maybe in a different way each time.
 Saying something once doesn't mean that everyone will truly hear it, or be ready to understand it.
 This is especially true in a dance class, where students are often internally processing kinesthetic information instead of listening to you.
 Then, after the second or third time you say it, Aha!, the light bulb will go off.